SILVER LAKE EUROPE LLP - MODERN SLAVERY ACT STATEMENT

 Silver Lake Europe LLP (“SLE”) acts as a sub-advisor to Silver Lake’s US affiliates in relation to the investment of European based assets of Silver Lake managed funds.
 SLE is based in the U.K. and authorised and regulated by the U.K. Financial Conduct Authority.
 This statement is being made on behalf of SLE and references to “we”, “us” or “our” are to SLE.

 Although SLE is not technically required to publish a statement under the MSA, we have decided to publish this statement on a voluntary basis.
+This statement covers our financial year ending 31 December 2020.

+SLE takes a zero-tolerance approach to slavery and human trafficking in all its forms.
 We endeavour to ensure that our business and supply chains are conducted and managed responsibly, in line with the principles underpinning the MSA.

-Given the nature of SLE’s advisory business, we believe there is a low risk of slavery or human trafficking in connection with our activities.
+Given the nature of SLE’s advisory business, we believe there is a relatively low risk of slavery or human trafficking in connection with our activities.
 The goods and services we typically procure are limited to areas such as office equipment, IT, professional services, facility management and catering.

-Consistent with the principles of the MSA and as part of our initiative to identify and manage risk:
+Nonetheless, we understand that no business is completely risk-free and so, consistent with the principles of the MSA and as part of our initiative to identify and manage risk:

 We continually look to better (a) identify, assess and monitor potential higher risk areas in the supply chains to our business, (b) mitigate the risk of slavery and human trafficking occurring in these supply chains through enhanced contract terms (to the extent appropriate and obtainable), (c) train relevant employees as to these risks and the need to manage them and (d) protect whistle blowers (please see below for further information on our Whistleblowing procedures).